saman1424/OOPportfolio/Component1WeeklyExercises/5_6WritingClassesAndMethods/5_6results.md

 15 marks
 **to be committed by 16th March (extra week given and more work)**

-1 Sphere   --todo
+1 Sphere   --complete
-2 Books   --todo
+2 Books   --complete
-3 Bulb  --todo
+3 Bulb  --complete
-4 Account --todo
+4 Account --complete
-5 Cards --todo
+5 Cards --complete

 Please replace **todo** with **complete** when done.
 Record your progress on the OOP Form on README.md.